hugomacchi04/stroke_analysis_st/README.md

 ### Overview

-This Streamlit application utilizes a linear regression model trained on a [Kaggle dataset](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset) to predict stroke probability based on user input.
+This Streamlit application utilizes a logistic regression model trained on a [Kaggle dataset](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset) to predict stroke probability based on user input.
 Additionally, it provides valuable information and resources on strokes to raise awareness and educate users.

 ### Features